Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 Analyzes the Market Structure across 5 timeframes.
 It rewards pairs that are trending (Higher Highs/Lower Lows) AND are currently bouncing off a key Fibonacci Level (buying the dip).

-The signal label is derived from the final score:
+The signal label is derived from the final score and the continuation gate:

 9. Analysis Details ("The Why")